nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### <a id="find"></a> Finding a Particular Expenditure, Loan and Budget: `find`

-> 😃 Want to find a specific records of Expenditure, loan and Budget that have a matching key word on the search term?
+> 😃 Want to find a records of Expenditure, Loan and Budget that contains matching keywords with the search term?
 > Use the `find` command!

 Format: `find KEYWORD`